 - Domestic service workers who reside in their employers’ residences

 Certain employees may be partially exempt from the overtime pay requirements.
 These include:

 Employees engaged in certain operations on agricultural commodities and employees of certain bulk petroleum distributors

 Employees of hospitals and residential care establishments that have agreements with the employees that they will work 14‑day periods in lieu of 7‑day workweeks (if the employees are paid overtime premium pay within the requirements of the Act for all hours worked over eight in a day or 80 in the 14‑day work period, whichever is the greater number of overtime hours)

 Employees who lack a high school diploma, or who have not completed the eighth grade, who spend part of their workweeks in remedial reading or training in other basic skills that are not job specific.
 Employers may require such employees to engage in these activities up to 10 hours in a workweek.
 Employers must pay normal wages for the hours spent in such training but need not pay overtime premium pay for training hours.

-Our Ohio FLSA Attorney is here to provide you with a free consultation to review your circumstances to determine if there is a violation of the FLSA or Ohio law.
-If there is a violation of the FLSA, you may be entitled to recover unpaid wages, liquidated damages, attorney’s fees, and costs so it is very important to speak with an experienced Ohio FLSA attorney to determine your right to recovery.
-Our Ohio FLSA Attorney will fight for you.
-Contact our Ohio FLSA Attorney for a free consultation at 1-614-949-1181 today.
+Our Ohio FLSA Attorneys are here to provide you with a free consultation to review your circumstances to determine if there is a violation of the FLSA or Ohio law.
+If there is a violation of the FLSA, you may be entitled to recover unpaid wages, liquidated damages, attorney’s fees, and costs so it is very important to speak with our experienced Ohio FLSA attorneys to determine your right to recovery.
+Our Ohio FLSA Attorneys will fight for you.
+Contact our Ohio FLSA Attorneys for a free consultation at 1-614-949-1181 today.